Aed3r/UniversalRS/README.md

 - GPRS/jobPoster.py: contains utilities to sync files, dependencies, and launch and monitor jobs on the Gemini servers.
 - GPRS/localJobPoster.py: contains utilities to launch and monitor jobs on grid engine running on the local machine.

-#Results:
+# Results:
 - All results go into ./data/results/
-- The results used to in the paper can be found ./results
+- The results used to in the paper can be found ./results.zip

-#Useful commands:
+# Useful commands:
 Account storage size:
 `quota -s`